Hawkesville, Ontario: Economy

 Hawkesville is home to several small and medium size businesses including the larger Frey Building Contractors and the Country Lane Builders.

 Hawkesville is noted for its custom-built furniture industry.
-While many Mennonites in the surrounding area build and sell furniture, Hawkesville itself is home to three furniture businesses: Chervin Custom Woodworks, Hawkwoods Custom Furniture, and Homestead Woodworks.
+While many Mennonites in the surrounding area build and sell furniture, Hawkesville itself is home to three furniture businesses: Chervin, Hawkwoods Custom Furniture, and Homestead Woodworks.

 Noah Martin's summer sausage was located in Hawkesville until his death.

 Government

-Located in the Kitchener-Conestoga electoral riding, Hawkesville has been represented in Ottawa, since 2006, by the Conservative Member of Parliament, Harold Albrecht.
+Located in the Kitchener-Conestoga electoral riding, Hawkesville was represented in Ottawa, from 2006 to 2019, by the Conservative Member of Parliament, Harold Albrecht.
+In the 2019 federal election, the riding was won by the current Liberal Member of Parliament, Tim Louis.

 At Queen's Park in Toronto, Hawkesville has been represented since 2018 by the Progressive Conservative Member of Provincial Parliament, Mike Harris Jr.